|The U-Haul of the Empire, now with mom's attic for extra overhead storage space!|

 |I love his little red Lucha mask.|

+- Boosted Comms.
 For Bomber Command Center Gozantis, Boosted Comms can help them stay relevant for bossing around bomber squadrons while still being in BCC buff range and hopefully outside of effective enemy range.
-It's not strictly required, but it helps.

 Cheap and cheerful

-This is my default Gozanti and it's a steal at 25 points.
-It commands squadrons, it adds some dice here and there, it passes tokens to other ships, it's swell.
+This is my default Gozanti and it's a steal at 26-27 points.
+It commands squadrons, it adds some dice here and there, it passes tokens to other ships, the officer provides a small benefit, it's swell.

 Bomber Command Center + Boosted Comms